 Her love of music extends beyond her instruments, as she has been a part of the choir at her church for the past eleven years and has an extensive background in dance, film, and musical theater.

 She has been featured on Fox29’s Good Day Philadelphia, NBC10, CBS3, and NJ101.5 for her arrangement, recording, and video of the Ukrainian National Anthem, which helped to raise money for those impacted by the conflict.
+She was also highlighted on WRTI's Young Artist Spotlight.

 Kealia Grace is a Philadelphia Music Alliance for Youth (PMAY) Artist.